 • the project’s potential impact on classroom teaching/learning;

 • the project’s relevance to curricular and instructional development;

 • the feasibility of the proposed project (likelihood of its successful implementation, applicant’s justification of costs).

 Eligible Budget Categories

 Fees for training workshops may include travel, lodging, or meal expenses required for such workshops; materials such as slides or software for course adaptation; technical services.

-Committee members will be selected to represent all schools and divisions and will be appointed by the Provost.
-The Committee will review proposals submitted and make recommendations to the Provost.
+Committee members will be selected to represent all schools and will be appointed by the Director of the Center for Faculty Excellence.
+The Committee will review proposals submitted and make recommendations to the Director.